cdsmith/HMock/README.md

-As part of HMock's own test suite, the `Quasi` monad is made mockable (in `test/QuasiMock.hs`), and then used (in `test/Classes.hs`) to test HMock's Template Haskell based code generation splices such as `makeMockable` and `deriveMockable`.
+As part of HMock's own test suite, the `Quasi` monad is made mockable (in `test/QuasiMock.hs`), and then used (in `test/Classes.hs`) to test HMock's Template Haskell-based code generation.

 At first glance, this might seem unnecessary.
-After all, the unit tests make use of `makeMockable` and `deriveMockable` for tests of the core HMock functionality, so surely any problems in that code that matter would cause one of the core tests to fail, as well.
+After all, the unit tests make use of `makeMockable` for tests of the core HMock functionality, so surely any problems in that code that matter would cause one of the core tests to fail, as well.
 However, writing these tests with mocks had two significant benefits:

 1. Because Template Haskell runs at compile time, test coverage cannot be measured.
 Template Haskell code at runtime generates accurate test coverage